 As David Attenborough has said, “No one will protect what they don’t know about; and no one will care about what they have never experienced”.

-Here are three things I would like to prioritize to improve our Open Space and Mountain Parks:
+Here are three things I would prioritize to improve our Open Space and Mountain Parks:

 Expand Trail Access to Avoid Reservations and Fees